Roger-Andras/virustotal-bulk-ip-scan/README.md

 # VirusTotal Bulk IP Scan

+> ⚡ Quickly scan IPs using VirusTotal v3 API and export results to CSV

 This Python script performs **bulk IP address analysis** using the [VirusTotal API v3](https://developers.virustotal.com/reference/ip-object).

 It reads a list of IP addresses from a CSV file, queries VirusTotal for each address, and writes the results to a new CSV file for further review.